If you’d like to lower your risk when buying a franchise, follow along. Because owning a franchise isn’t necessarily low-risk. Why?

 - It’s not going to provide instant income

 Actually, I’m Joel.
 But, I’m very frank about this topic.
 And, believe it or not, I’m not slamming my industry…not at all.
 I just happen to be a realist when it comes to buying a franchise.
-And, I’m focused on making sure that my clients and my readers are being realistic too.
+And, I’m focused on making sure my clients and my readers are being realistic too.

 That’s why some of the most influential people in business call on me for my insights into the world of franchising.
 They know me and they trust me.
 And, they know that I won’t ever let them down when they refer their friends, colleagues, business blog readers and even their clients to me for franchise advice.